TheJebForge/DynVarGenerator/README.md

   - Slot name of the value (eg. name of the slot that holds the material)
   - Name of parent if field holds a slot reference
   - Empty for anything else that is not a field
+- ### Current value slot tag
+  - Tag of the slot that was gathered from above
 - ### Target slot name
-  - Slot name of where the dyn vars will be created
+  - Slot name of where the dyn vars will be created (either on each element's slot, or specified slot)
+- ### Target slot tag
+  - Tag of the target slot